NICUP14/MiniLang/README.md

 ### Literals

 > [!WARNING]
 > There is no safety measure regarding string literal manipulation.
-Doing this will most probably result in a segmentation fault.
+Doing this results in undefined behavior.

 ```txt
 # String literal (int8*)